-Overview and results of 2017 review
+Overview and results of 2018 review

 Under Regulation 121(1) of the European Union (Capital Requirements) Regulations 2014 (S.I.
 No. 158 of 2014) ("CRD Regulations"), the Central Bank of Ireland ("Central Bank") is designated as the authority in charge of identifying other systemically important institutions ("O-SIIs") which have been authorised within the State.
-Under Regulation 123(2) of the CRD Regulations, the Central Bank may require each O-SII to maintain an O-SII buffer of up to 2 per cent of the total risk exposure amount calculated in accordance with Article 92(3) of the Capital Requirements Regulation (EU) No 575/20131.
+Under Regulation 123(2) of the CRD Regulations, the Central Bank may require each O-SII to maintain an O-SII buffer of up to 2 per cent of the total risk exposure amount calculated in accordance with Article 92(3) of the Capital Requirements Regulation (EU) No 575/2013.

 O-SIIs are institutions which are systemically important to the domestic economy or to the economy of the European Union (EU).
 The objective of the O-SII buffer is to reduce the probability of a systemically important institution's failure and potential impact of failure on the domestic economy.
 The O-SII framework has been in operation in Ireland since 2015.
-Under the CRD Regulations, the Central Bank must review on an annual basis the identification of O-SIIs and the associated buffers for each individual O-SII identified.
-In undertaking its annual review, the Central Bank adhered to European Banking Authority (EBA) Guidelines on criteria to assess O-SIIs (EBA/GL/2014/10) ("EBA Guidelines"),2 which aim to harmonise O-SII identification practices across the EU.
+Under the CRD Regulations, the Central Bank must review on at least an annual basis the identification of O-SIIs and the associated buffers for each individual O-SII identified.
+In undertaking its annual review, the Central Bank adhered to European Banking Authority (EBA) Guidelines on criteria to assess O-SIIs (EBA/GL/2014/10) ("EBA Guidelines"), which aim to harmonise O-SII identification practices across the EU.

-Arising from the 2017 review, six institutions have been identified as systemically important in Ireland and buffer rates have been applied to these institutions.
-The review has resulted in two changes to the existing policy stance, namely:
+Arising from the 2018 review, six institutions have been identified as systemically important in Ireland and buffer rates have been applied to these institutions.
+The review has resulted in no changes to the existing policy stance.
+The full list of O-SIIs, O-SII buffers and associated phase-in periods are laid out in Table 1.